Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 }
 ```

-We show the graph that shows the recommendation of possible clusters quantity
+We show the graph that shows the recommendation of possible clusters quantity.

 ```r
 TEM(dt)